felixbade/assistant/README.md

 ## 🚚 In the future
 - Search old chats with GPT embeddings (meaning your search words don’t need to be an exact match)
 - Speak your messages using the Whisper API

+## 🔧 Hosting your own version
+- `npm install`
+- `npm run build:prod`
+- The bundle will go under `dist/`.
+Copy those files somewhere so they show up as a web page (for example GitHub Pages or Nginx).

 ## 💙 Contributing
 The best way to contribute is by adding feature requests and bug reports to the GitHub [issues](https://github.com/felixbade/chatgpt-web-ui/issues) – you don’t need to be a programmer for that.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.